GabrielAlexandratos/2025-SE-GA-JungleLogbook/docs/refactor_for_extensibility_and_scalability.md

 ```

-See [Flask Configuration](https://flask.palletsprojects.com/en/stable/config/) for more details.

 Run the application and make sure it is working.
 This is a simple factory application that creates an instance of the Flask app and returns it.
 This allows us to easily create multiple instances of the app in different environments, such as development and testing.

 We have also ensured we haven't added any new functionality so to prove that the change was successful

+See [Application Factories](https://flask.palletsprojects.com/en/stable/patterns/appfactories/) for more details.

 ## Step 2: Implement a configuration file